 Nearly everyone thinks social media is "easy."
 The truth is that a busy social media role gives you direct unfiltered access to customers in real time.
 Something neither blogging, nor analytics reporting can deliver.

 Because it seems so simple, many employers hire a "Facebook" intern, hoping that person can develop the skills needed on the job, or at least be a cheap scapegoat, if unsuccessful.
 In most cases the skill set is too large and people move on.

 Employers then go for the opposite approach of going for an external agency, who don't have a clue of the company, product, or industry and have multiple other clients.
 Often that agency is not their web developer, so an interesting (and expensive) game of pass the parcel begins.
 It's not your problem, you weren't hired.
 Agencies often play the subbie game.
 They take the upfront cash and subcontract to India.
 The gamble is that the Indian team does good work and delivers.

 One of the key things to note is how little knowledge of the digital space potential employers often have (even software companies).
 The person who hires you will have no idea what you do or how you do it.
 They may feel intimidated.
 They may feel the need to "manage" you or buy really expensive software that nobody knows how to use.
 They may game the hiring process putting a traditional marketing manager in charge of you.
 This is hell, you've now two people paid to tell you what to do, who don't know what to do.

 It takes 3 to six months to grow a channel like Instagram or Twitter.
-Blogging often takes longer.
-YouTube often takes from three to six years to develop.
+Blogging takes longer.
+YouTube might take from three to six years to develop.
 Each channel evolves it's own ethos, subscriber types and utility level.
 Twitter is often pure advertising, Facebook, a forum and Linkedin a data channel, but it can all change rapidly.